chaseruskin/legoHDL/ROADMAP.md

 - [-] add verilog/systemverilog file support (parse verilog for module dependencies/instances) -> mostly there

-profiles
+- [ ] allow scripts/alias to be stored as a list
+- [ ] editor can be stored as a list too profiles
 - [ ] implement legohdl list -profile
 - [ ] finish implementing the action that profiles perform (also embed default profile)